python/cpython/Doc/library/functions.rst

 .. function:: eval(expression[, globals[, locals]])

-   The arguments are a string or compiled code object, optionally along with globals and locals.
+   The arguments are a string or a compiled code object, optionally along with globals and locals.
 If provided; globals must be a dictionary, locals can be any mapping object.